nleiva/ansible-snow/README.md

 # Ansible Service Now example

-These playbooks are meant to run as a Workflow to demonstrate the use of Cisco IOS and Service Now collections from Galaxy and the Automation Hub.
+These playbooks are meant to run as a Workflow to demonstrate the use of [C]isco IOS](https://cloud.redhat.com/ansible/automation-hub/cisco/ios) and [Service Now](https://galaxy.ansible.com/servicenow/servicenow) collections from [Galaxy](https://galaxy.ansible.com) and the Red Hat [Automation Hub](https://cloud.redhat.com/ansible/automation-hub).
 Each Playbook can run in a different Python virtual enviroment (`venv`).

 ![Workflow][1]

-The output should be something like this:
+This workflow parses data from a Cisco IOS device to create and update an incident.
+The output should look like this in [Service Now](https://developer.servicenow.com/dev.do):

 ![ServiceNow][2]